Gift acceptance policy

 - Any person naming Lyric as a beneficiary of any life insurance policy must agree to pay all life insurance premiums when due unless there is enough value built up in the policy to automatically pay the premiums when due.
 In the event payment of premiums cease, Lyric shall surrender the policy and take the cash surrender value available.

-8. Perpetual Endowment Funds
+12. Perpetual Endowment funds

 - Lyric’s Endowment Spending Policy allows for an annual draw as outlined in the Investment Spending Policy.